Lurker00/DX90-firmware/release/README.md

 Avoiding unneeded writes may also reduce the famous "fade in/fade out" problem, which, by my opinion, is rooted into ["wear leveling"](https://en.wikipedia.org/wiki/Wear_leveling) activity of an SD card internal controller.

 **Note:** I've found that in 2.4.0 iBasso started to use kernel mode exFAT drivers.
-I've removed ,ine from 2.4.0L1 and L2.
+I've removed mine from 2.4.0L1 and L2.

 ##9.
 Ultimate cleanup